vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 512–516, 518, 527, 528, 543, 544, 560,

-576, 586, see also dīks.ā
+576, 586, see also dīkṣā

-Inscription of Ajaṇt.ā Cave XVII, 127
+Inscription of Ajaṇṭā Cave XVII, 127

 Institute of Indian Studies, Groningen Uni